eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

   (since it is impossible to use DB migrations on this update mode).
 - Make sure `terminationGracePeriodSeconds` deployment parameter has enough value (see details below)

-After that preconditions is done,  Deploy button or `oc rollout latest che` from cli client will start the process.
+After that preconditions is done, press Deploy button or execute `oc rollout latest che` from cli client will start the process.

 Unlike the Recreate update, the Rolling update type does not imply any Che server downtime, since new deployment is starting in parallel and traffic is hot-switched.